 NDWS Overview

-The National Dementia Workforce Study (NDWS), sponsored by the NIH National Institute on Aging, is fielding the first large, nationally representative surveys of the professional dementia care workforce in the United States.
-Year 1 surveys entered the field in August 2024, with data anticipated in Spring 2025.
+The National Dementia Workforce Study (NDWS), sponsored by the National Institute on Aging of the NIH, is fielding the first large, nationally representative surveys of the professional dementia care workforce in the United States, including community clinicians, and nursing home, assisted living, and home care staff and administrators.

 This collaborative, interdisciplinary endeavor was established in Fall 2023 and is led by teams at the University of Michigan and the University of California, San Francisco, with several other university-based and non-profit partners.